DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Add your own performance timing

-On top of RUM’s default attributes, you may measure where your application is spending its time with greater flexibility.
-The `addTiming` API provides you with a simple way to add extra performance timing.
-The timing measure will be relative to the start of the current RUM view.
-For example, you can add a timing when your hero image has appeared:
+In addition to RUM’s default attributes, you can measure where your application is spending its time by using the `addTiming` API.
+The timing measure is relative to the start of the current RUM view.
+For example, you can time how long it takes for your hero image to appear:

    ```kotlin
        fun onHeroImageLoaded() {